The Best Virginia Auto Insurance Companies

 Virginia Auto Insurance FAQ

-What are average auto insurance rates in Virginia?
+How much is auto insurance in Virginia?

 Does Virginia require car insurance?

-Yes.
+Technically, yes.
 The state of Virginia mandates that your insurance policy meet these minimum amounts:

 - $25,000 bodily injury coverage per person